 War and Peace wasn’t written in a day and there must have been a time when even Tolstoy said to himself, enough of this dithering, it’s time to make a start.
-So, make a commitment to yourself to write something relating to your novel every day.
+So, make a commitment to yourself to write something relating to your novel every day, if at all possible.

 I’m a great fan of writing around our stories.
-By that I mean a sort of discussion on the page between me and myself about what’s working and what’s not.
+By that I mean a sort of discussion on the page or screen between me and myself about what’s working and what’s not.
 What do I want out of the book?
 Why is one character evading me and another trying to take over?
 That sort of thing.
-For some reason, I find that this has to happen on the page; just thinking about it isn’t enough.
-There’s something about the physical act of writing that takes us deeper, so that eventually our mind and spirit are so steeped in our writing that the book begins to thrive.
+For some reason, I find that this has to happen in written words; just thinking about it isn’t enough.
+There’s something about the physical act of writing that takes us deeper, so that eventually our mind and spirit are so steeped in our writing that the book begins to push forward.

 The trick in getting started is to lower the bar of your expectations.
 Try writing about your book in bursts of five or ten minutes at a time.
 Time yourself and congratulate yourself each time when you’ve finished.
 You’ve made an important start and you’ll take it further tomorrow.
 If you can’t think what to write about, try any of the following:

 - ‘I love writing because …’

 - ‘The best fun in writing is …’